Kesha Suffers Seriously Nasty Fall While On Stage [Video]

 The star continued to perform “We R Who We R” for concertgoers during the Dubai festival, barely missing a beat as she got back on her feet following the fall.

-While it’s not clear if the star was hurt, though her quick recovery suggests she wasn’t too badly injured, she hasn’t yet publicly addressed the fall, nor has she aknowleged her performance on social media.
+While it’s not clear if the star was hurt, though her quick recovery suggests she wasn’t too badly injured, she hasn’t yet publicly addressed the fall nor has she acknowledged her performance on social media.

-Instead, the singer ignored the fall on her social media accounts, and shifted her attention to supporting her fellow females.
+Instead, the singer ignored the fall on her social media accounts and shifted her attention to supporting her fellow females.

 Kesha posted an inspiring message on both her official Twitter and Instagram accounts while in Dubai.
 The star shared a video showing some of Team U.S.A’s female athletes competing at the 2018 Winter Olympics, which are currently being held in Pyeongchang, South Korea.

-Sharing the video across her social media accounts on February 9, the same day as her fall, she wrote, “Women, let’s show em what we’re made of” alongside two strong arm emojis.
+Sharing the video across her social media accounts on February 9, the same day as her fall, she wrote, “Women, let’s show em what we’re made of” alongside two strong-arm emojis.

 Kesha’s fall and her inspiring message come shortly after she hit the headlines for her stunning performance of “Praying” at the 2018 Grammy awards on January 28 where she teamed up with a number of other female artists, including former Fifth Harmony singer Camila Cabello and Cyndi Lauper, for an emotional rendition of the ballad.

-There was also a whole lot of controversy after the singer was sent home empty handed from the big award show, despite being nominated for two awards on the night.
+There was also a whole lot of controversy after the singer was sent home empty-handed from the big award show, despite being nominated for two awards on the night.

-Kesha was up for both Best Pop Vocal Album for her album Rainbow and Best Pop Solo Performance for the track “Praying,” though fans were left livid after the pop star lost out on both awards to Ed Sheeran as he took home awards for his album Divide as well as the single “Shape of You”.
+Kesha was up for both Best Pop Vocal Album for her album Rainbow and Best Pop Solo Performance for the track “Praying,” though fans were left livid after the pop star lost out on both awards to Ed Sheeran as he took home awards for his album Divide as well as the single “Shape of You.”

 Many slammed the award show on social media, with some even claiming that Kesha’s double loss was both “sexist” and “homophobic” while pointing out the lack of female award winners at the latest Grammys.